Dreams (Fleetwood Mac song): Background and composition

 Stevie Nicks wrote the song in early 1976 at Record Plant studio in Sausalito, California.
 "One day when I wasn't required in the main studio," Nicks told Blender magazine.
 "I took a Fender Rhodes piano and went into another studio that was said to belong to Sly Stone, of Sly and the Family Stone.
 It was a black-and-red room, with a sunken pit in the middle where there was a piano, and a big black-velvet bed with Victorian drapes."

 "I sat down on the bed with my keyboard in front of me," continues Nicks.
 "I found a drum pattern, switched my little cassette player on and wrote 'Dreams' in about 10 minutes.
 Right away I liked the fact that I was doing something with a dance beat, because that made it a little unusual for me."

-Nicks recalled that the band was initial unsure about the merits of "Dreams" when they first heard the track.
+Nicks recalled that the band was initially unsure about the merits of "Dreams" when they first heard the track.
 At the insistence of Nicks, the band recorded a demo of "Dreams" the following day.
 A basic track was recorded at Sausalito, with Nicks playing the Rhodes piano and singing.
 Cris Morris, who served as a recording assistant for Rumours, remembered that they retained the drum track and Stevie's live vocals from these initial sessions; the guitars and bass were recorded later in Los Angeles.
 Christine McVie described the song as having "just three chords and one note in the left hand" and "boring" when Nicks played a rough version on the piano.
 McVie changed her mind after Buckingham "fashioned three sections out of identical chords, making each section sound completely different.
 He created the impression that there's a thread running through the whole thing."